Automattic/remote-data-blocks/docs/tutorials/google-sheets.md

 ## Patterns and styling

 You can use patterns to create a consistent, reusable layout for your remote data.
-You can read more about [patterns and other Core Concepts](../concepts/index.md#patterns).
+You can read more about [patterns](../extending/block-patterns.md).

 Remote data blocks can be styled using the block editor's style settings, `theme.json`, or custom stylesheets.
 See the [example child theme](https://github.com/Automattic/remote-data-blocks/tree/trunk/example/templates/theme) for more details.